Ten Facts about Tutankhamun

 Tutankhamun was only eight or nine when he became ruler of Egypt.
-As King at such a young age, most of the decision-making was made by two senior figures, likely to have been Ay (father of Nefertiti) and Horemheb, an army commander.
+As King at such a young age, most of the decision-making was made by two senior figures, likely to have been Grand Vizier Ay (and possibly father of Nefertiti) and Horemheb, an army commander.

 Tutankhamun was only King for about ten years before dying in his late teens.
-It was estimated that he ruled from 1333 BC to1324 BC.
+It was estimated that he ruled over 3,340 years ago from about 1332 BC to 1323 BC.

-Tutankhamun was born Tutankhaten.
-Akhenaten, Tutankhamun's father, wanted Egyptians to worship one god, the Sun God Aten, instead of the multitude of gods they already worshipped and the main deity Amun.
-The "Aten" at the end of Tutankhaten and Akhenaten's names refers to this (Akhenaten means "servant of the Aten" and Tutankhaten means "Living image of Aten").
+Tutankhamun was not originally called Tutankhamun.
+His birth name was actually Tutankhaten.
+Akhenaten, Tutankhamun's father, wanted Egyptians to worship one god, the Sun God known as Aten.
+This was instead of worshipping a multitude of gods, inluding the main deity, known as Amun.
+The "Aten" at the end of Tutankhaten and Akhenaten's names refers to this (Akhenaten means "Servant of the Aten" and Tutankhaten means "Living image of Aten").
 Akhenaten's changes weren't too popular, so when Tutankhaten was in charge, he changed things back to how they were, reopening the various closed temples around the country, and changing his name to Tutankhamun.
 Incidentally, Akhenaten's original name before he started making changes was Amenhotep IV.